Walk with Wildlife 2023

-33rd annual Walk With Wildlife will take place in Great Plains Nature Center & Chisholm Creek Park on Saturday, May 20th 2017 from 9:00 AM till 3:00 PM.
+The annual Walk With Wildlife will take place in Great Plains Nature Center & Chisholm Creek Park on Saturday, May 20th 2023 from 10:00 AM till 1:00 PM.
 A Kids Fishing Clinic, sponsored by Kansas Department of Wildlife and Parks and Flatland Fly Fishers will be offered for kids 12 and under at the Island Pond.
-Catch a specially-tagged fish and win a prize!

-Admission is $2.00 donation per person at the gate.
+Admission is $10.00 per vehicle at the gate.
+When you show up to volunteer just tell them you are there to help with the fishing clinic, there is not a charge for volunteers.
 Kids fishing clinic registration will take place at the Walk with Wildlife.
-We need volunteers to help Andrew and KDWP volunteers to run the Kids Fishing Clinic.
+We need volunteers to help KDWPT to run the Kids Fishing Clinic.
 Most of kids are between six to twelve years old and never have caught a fish.
-You may volunteer for the morning (8:00 AM – 12:00 PM) group, the afternoon (12:00 PM – 4:00 PM) group or the full day.
-Times are a little longer then the event because they include time to help setup and break down everything.
+Need some people to show up early, say 9 to 9:30 to help setup and might be there a little past 1 pm to clean up.
 Each fishing session will have up to 50 kids and last 30 minutes.
 Please bring pliers, clippers, Flatland Fly Fishers hat, sunglasses, water and a towel to clean your hands and the kids is good.
 Lunch is provided to all the volunteers.

 Volunteers’ responsibilities include: